stacs-srg/valipop/docs/usage/guides/docker.md

 ### 2.1.
 Installing the image

-You can install the latest valiPop image by running the following command
+You can install the latest ValiPop image by running the following command

 ```sh
 # In a terminal (Windows/MacOs/Linux)